James Long Company

 and evoked potential capability).

-- ERP option: Evoked potential option for EEG Analysis System software.
+- ERP option: Evoked potential option for EEG Analysis System

-- EEG option: Continuous EEG option for ERP Analysis System software.
+- EEG option: Continuous EEG option for ERP Analysis System

-- COHERENCE: Spectral coherence analysis option for EEG Analysis System software.
+- COHERENCE: Spectral coherence analysis option for EEG Analysis System

 - EEG+ERP: EEG+ERP Annual Support Plan: applications consulting